 Article 38

-Dues/Fees Deduction and Status Reports
+union Dues Deduction and Status Reports

-38.1 Union Dues/Fees
+38.1 Union Dues

-A. When an employee provides written authorization to the Employer, the Union has the right to have deducted from the employee’s salary, an amount equal to the fees or dues required to be a member of the Union.
-The Employer will provide payments for all said deductions to the Union at the Union’s official headquarters each pay period.
+A. Upon request of the employee’s written authorization, the Employer deduct from the employee’s salary, an amount equal to the fees or dues required to be a member of the Union.
+The Employer will provide payments for the deductions to the Union at the Union’s official headquarters each pay period.

-B. Forty-five (45) calendar days prior to any change in dues and/or fees, the Union will provide notice to Human Resources of the percentage and maximum dues and/or fees to be deducted from the employee’s salary.
+B. Forty-five (45) calendar days prior to any change in dues, the Union will provide notice to Human Resources of the percentage and maximum dues and/or fees to be deducted from the employee’s salary.

 38.2 Notification to Employees

-The Employer will inform, in writing, new, transferred, temporary, promoted, or demoted employees prior to appointment into positions included in the bargaining unit(s) of the Union’s exclusive recognition and the union security provision.
-The Employer will send the Chief Shop Steward a copy.
-The Employer will furnish the employees appointed into bargaining unit positions with a payroll deduction authorization form for dues/fees.
-The Employer will inform employees, in writing, when they are leaving a position included in a bargaining unit.
+The Employer will inform, in writing, new, transferred, temporary, promoted, or demoted employees prior to appointment into positions included in the bargaining unit(s) of the Union’s exclusive representation status.
+Upon appointment to a bargaining unit position,. the Employer will furnish the employees with membership materials provided by the Union .
+The Employer will inform employees, in writing, ifthey are subsequently appointed to a position that is not in a bargaining unit.

-38.3 Union Security
+38.3 Deduction Authorization

-All employees covered by this Agreement will, as a condition of employment, either become members of the Union and pay membership dues or, as non members, pay a fee as described in A, B, and C below no later than the 30th day following the effective date of this Agreement or the beginning of their employment.

-A. Employees who choose not to become union members must pay to the Union, no later than the 30th day following the beginning of employment, an agency shop fee equal to the amount required to be a member in good standing of the Union.

-B. An employee who does not join the Union based on bona fide religious tenets, or teachings of a church or religious body of which he or she is a member, will make payments to the Union that are equal to its membership dues, less monthly union insurance premiums, if any.
-These payments will be used for purposes within the program of the Union that are in harmony with the employee’s conscience.
-Such employees will not be members of the Union, but are entitled to all of the representational rights of union members.

-C. The Union will establish a procedure that any employee who makes a request may pay a representation fee equal to a pro rata share of the full membership fee that is related to expenditures for collective bargaining, contract administration and the pursuit of matters affecting wages, hours and other conditions of employment, rather than the full membership fee.

-D. If an employee fails to meet the union security provisions outlined above, the Union may follow their internal collection process.

-38.4 The Employer agrees to deduct the membership dues, agency shop fee, non-association fee, or representation fee from the salary of employees who request such deduction in writing within thirty (30) days of the receipt of a properly completed request submitted to the payroll office.
+The Employer agrees to deduct an amount equal to the membership dues, fee from the salary of employees who request such deduction in writing within thirty (30) days of the receipt of a properly completed request submitted to the payroll office.
 Such request will be made on a Union payroll deduction authorization card.

-38.5 Dues/Fees Cancellation
+The Employer will honor the terms and conditions of each employee’s signed membership card.

+38.4 Revocation

-An employee may cancel his or her payroll deduction of dues/fees by written notice to the Employer and the Union.
-The cancellation will become effective on the first payroll after timely receipt of the notice.
+An employee may revoke his or her authorization of dues payment to the Union by written notice to the Employer and the Union in accordance with the terms and conditions of their signed membership card.
+Every effort will be made to end the deduction effective on the first payroll after receipt by the Employerof confirmation from the Union that the terms of the employee’s signed membership card regarding dues deduction revocation have been met.

+.

-38.6 Voluntary Deductions
+38.5 Voluntary Deductions